fredmoseley/fullcourt-ai/draft/optimized_draft_prompt.md

   ]
 }

+# Recalc per-starter needs
+- Upon receiving instructions to **"recalc per-starter needs"**, follow this process:
+- After a manager's pick, recalculates required per-starter averages in each scoring category (PTS, 3PM, AST, STL, REB, BLK, FG%, FT%) for the remaining undrafted starters to reach the team's goals.
+- Only count starting roster slots: 4 Guards, 4 Forwards, 2 Centers, and 2 Utility positions (exclude bench spots).
+- Assume each unfilled starting spot will be filled by a player projected to play 65 games, unless specific player data indicates a different game total.
+- For any drafted starter with a projected games played below 65, use their actual projection in team goal calculations.
+- If the team's remaining starters cannot mathematically reach any category goal (e.g., due to unrealistic per-game requirements), clearly flag this in the output.

 # Verbosity
 - Output must be actionable and concise.
 Rigorously follow the specified format, using exact field names and output order.